 Court Records are public, and are accessible by anyone.
 These records include a court case file that includes a docket and all of the documents and filings filed in the case.
 You are able to access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the Riverside County Clerk of Court office in the county where the case was filed.

 Each and every state keeps a record of someone’s criminal background.
 These state databases are all linked so you are able to track criminal convictions from any other state.
-You are able to go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you might have to pay a fee for a more complete search.
+You are able to go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state entirely, you might have to pay a fee for a more complete search.

 A search of someone’s criminal history you can find out if someone has been arrested, charged, or convicted for the following crimes:

 - Drug offenses such as possession or trafficking.

 - Sex offenses which could include rape, and sexual assault.